-David E Jorden has served as a Director since August 2008.
-Mr. Jorden has served as executive board member for Cytomedix, Inc. since October 2008.
+David E. Jorden has served as a Director since August 2008.
+Mr. Jorden has served as Executive Chairman for Cytomedix, Inc. since February 2012 and previously as an executive board member since October 2008.
 Mr. Jorden previously served as vice president with Morgan Stanley in its Wealth Management group where he was responsible for equity portfolio management for high net worth individuals since 2003.
 Prior to Morgan Stanley, Mr. Jorden served as vice president and chief financial officer of Genometrix, Inc., a private genomics/life sciences company focused on high-throughput microarray applications from March 2000 to September 2002.
-Mr. Jorden was a principal with Fayez Sarofim & Co. prior to joining Genometrix Mr. Jorden earned a MBA from Kellogg School of Management at Northwestern University in 1989 and a BBA from the University of Texas/Austin in 1984.
+Mr. Jorden was a principal with Fayez Sarofim & Co. prior to joining Genometrix.
+Mr. Jorden earned a MBA from Kellogg School of Management at Northwestern University in 1989 and a BBA from the University of Texas/Austin in 1984.
 He currently serves as a director of Cytomedix, Inc. and PLx Pharma, Inc. Mr. Jorden is a Chartered Financial Analyst and Certified Public Accountant.
 He has extensive experience in various aspects of corporate finance and accounting for public companies including capital formation and deployment.